-As of December 31, 2019, we had net operating loss ("NOL") carryforwards of \$164.4 million and \$129.6 million available to reduce future taxable income, if any, for U.S. federal income tax and state income tax purposes, respectively.
-If not utilized, our federal and state NOLs carryforwards begin to expire in 2028 and 2020, respectively, subject to the recent California franchise tax law change affecting California state NOLs mentioned below.
+As of December 31, 2020, we had net operating loss ("NOL") carryforwards of \$200.5 million and \$165.0 million available to reduce future taxable income, if any, for U.S. federal income tax and state income tax purposes, respectively.
+If not utilized, our federal and state NOL carryforwards begin to expire in 2028 and 2021, respectively, subject to the recent California franchise tax law change affecting California state NOLs mentioned below.
 Portions of these NOL carryforwards could expire unused and be unavailable to offset future income tax liabilities.
 Under legislation enacted in 2017, as modified by legislation enacted in 2020, unused U.S. federal NOLs generated in tax years beginning after December 31, 2017, will not expire and may be carried forward indefinitely, but the deductibility of such federal NOLs in taxable years beginning after December 31, 2020, is limited to 80% of taxable income.
 At the state level, there may be periods during which the use of NOLs is suspended or otherwise limited.
-In addition, under Section 382 of the Code, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which generally occurs if the percentage of the corporation's stock owned by 5% stockholders increases by more than 50% over a three-year period, the corporation's ability to use its pre-change NOL carryforwards and other pre-change tax attributes to offset its post-change income may be limited.
-We have determined that we have experienced Section 382 ownership changes in 2010 and \$1.4 million of our NOLs and tax credit carryforwards are subject to limitation.
-We also updated our Section 382 ownership change analysis through June 30, 2019, considering the changes in ownership following our IPO in October 2018.
-Based on the result of the analysis, we concluded that we did not undergo ownership change that would require for any additional limitations on our NOL carryforwards.
-We further concluded that the equity shift between June 30, 2019 to December 31, 2019 was not material, considering the changes in the outstanding number of shares at each respective period.
-We expect to update our Section 382 ownership change analysis during the fourth quarter of 2020, to include the impact of the completion of our follow-on public offerings in the first quarter of 2020 and in October 2020, as we may experience ownership changes that could materially limit our ability to use our NOL carryforwards, which may harm our future operating results by effectively increasing our future tax obligations.
+In addition, under Section 382 of the Code, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which generally occurs if the percentage of the corporation's stock owned by 5% stockholders increases by more than 50% over a three-year period, the corporation 's ability to use its pre-change NOL carryforwards and other pre-change tax attributes to offset its post-change income may be limited.
+We updated our Section 382 ownership change analysis through December 31, 2020.
+The analysis determined that we have experienced Section 382 ownership changes in 2010 and 2020.
+A total of \$1.4 million of our NOLs and tax credit carryforwards are subject to limitation as a result of the ownership change.